KredeGC/BSNet/README.md

 * Man in the middle attacks (Proper encryption would be needed for that).
 * Zombie clients.

+### Future ideas
+* CRC32 to protect against old clients and accidental connections.
+* Some sort of packet fragmentation.

 # Usage
 ## P2P example
 This is an example of a simple P2P architecture, where both ends connect to eachother and send a message when connected.